It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

 \paragraph{Vehicle Supply} This dataset monitors supply-side dynamics in the U.S. automotive industry.
 It encompasses key metrics including domestic production, inventory levels, the inventory-to-sales ratio, and cross-border trade flows (imports from Canada/Mexico and exports).
 The data spans monthly from January 1993 to July 2025.
+The raw data is accessed directly from the U.S. Bureau of Economic Analysis (\href{https://www.bea.gov/data/gdp/gross-domestic-product#collapse61335}{BEA}), specifically via the ''Motor vehicles'' dataset provided within their supplemental GDP information.
+As a federal government publication, it is in the public domain and open for redistribution.

 \paragraph{Auto Production-SF} This dataset contains the regular seasonal adjustment factors for U.S. auto production.
 These statistical components represent recurring temporal patterns driven by annual events such as model changeovers and holiday shutdowns.
-The data covers the period from January 1996 to July 2026.
+The raw data is accessed directly from the \href{https://www.federalreserve.gov/releases/g17/mv_sales_sf.htm}{Board of Governors of the Federal Reserve System}, inheriting the public-domain status for open-source redistribution.

-\paragraph{Commodity Production} This dataset is a collection of historical monthly univariate time series tracking U.S. commodity production (e.g. steel, silver, etc).
-The series vary in length and predominantly cover the industrial dynamics of the early to mid-20th century
+\paragraph{Commodity Production} This dataset is a collection of historical monthly univariate time series tracking U.S. commodity production (e.g., steel, silver).
+The series vary in length and predominantly cover the industrial dynamics of the early to mid-20th century.
+The raw data is accessed directly from the National Bureau of Economic Research (\href{https://www.nber.org/research/data/nber-macrohistory-i-production-commodities}{NBER}) Macrohistory Database, hosted within their Public Use Data Archive for open-source academic redistribution.